wearvr/pico-vr-unity-sdk-instructions/Readme.md

 ## Prerequisites

-The minimum supported version of Unity is V5.2.

-You will require the following in order to develop a Pico app
+You will require the following in order to develop a Pico app:

 * A version of Unity 5.2 or greater (tested up to 2017.2.0) - there are known issues with Unity5.3.5f1.
 * Either an Android 4.4 (or later) phone running Android API Level 19 or above, or a Pico Goblin headset